automl/neps/docs/reference/analyse.md

     │  └── config_1
     │      ├── config.yaml
     │      ├── metadata.yaml
-    │      └── result.yaml
+    │      └── report.yaml
-    ├── all_losses_and_configs.txt
-    ├── best_loss_trajectory.txt
+    ├── optimizer_info.yaml
-    └── best_loss_with_config_trajectory.txt
+    └── optimizer_state.pkl
     ```

-The `config_data.csv` contains all configuration details in CSV format, ordered by ascending `loss`.
+The `full.csv` contains all configuration details in CSV format.
-Details include configuration hyperparameters, any returned result from the `evalute_pipeline` function, and metadata information.
+Details include configuration hyperparameters and any returned result and cost from the `evaluate_pipeline` function.

-The `run_status.csv` provides general run details, such as the number of sampled configs, best configs, number of failed configs, best loss, etc.
+The `run_status.csv` provides general run details, such as the number of failed and successful configurations,
+and the best configuration with its corresponding objective value.

 # TensorBoard Integration